dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

      + @using BlazorHosted.Client
      ```

    * Update the stylesheet links to point to the WebAssembly project's stylesheets.
 In the following example, the client project's namespace is `BlazorHosted.Client`.
 The `{APP NAMESPACE}` placeholder represents the namespace of the donor app that provided the `_Layout.cshtml` file.
-Update the `render-mode` of the Component Tag Helper (`<component>` tag) for the `HeadOutlet` component to `WebAssemblyPrerendered`.
+Remove the Component Tag Helper (`<component>` tag) for the `HeadOutlet` component.

      ```diff
      - <link href="css/site.css" rel="stylesheet" />